SamGowland/Gowla-Macro-Boards/README.md

 ## Getting Help

-To get help with issues you may encounter...

-Please report issues to the
+Please report issues you encounter to the *Gowla-Macro-Board*
-*Gowla-Macro-Board*
 [Issue Tracker](https://github.com/SamGowland/Gowla-Macro-Board/issues), prefixing the issue name with "gowla".